DamianAtlass/fridge-sensor/readme.md

 ## Instructions

 ### General
-This personal project was a successful attempt at developing a device for a fridge which detects meant to detect an open door and take countermeasures in the form of noise alerts and email notifications using standard electronics components and python programming.
+This personal project was a successful attempt at developing a device meant to detect an open door (specifically a fridge door) and take countermeasures in the form of noise alerts and email notifications using standard electronics components and python programming.
 There is  also a script that evaluates the logged data.

 This is expected to run on a Raspberry Pi Zero 2 w with Raspberry Pi OS installed.
 Follow _mostly_ this [guide](https://tutorials-raspberrypi.de/infrarot-abstandsmessung-mit-dem-raspberry-pi-sharp-gp2y0a02yk0f/) for general instructions.
 A buzzer and an LED were added as well.